Automate Vehicle Maintenance to Reduce Fleet Expenses

 What is Total Cost of Ownership (TCO) in fleet management?

-How can predictive maintenance help reduce fleet TCO?
+How does predictive maintenance help reduce costs?